Global Settings

 SQL Editor Templates

-Creating, deleting and editing the templates for auto expand in the SQL editor
+Creating, deleting and editing the templates for auto apply in the SQL editor

-On the pgCodeKeeper -> SQL Editor -> SQL Editor Templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
+On the pgCodeKeeper -> SQL Editor -> SQL Editor Templates settings page you can manage SQL templates for the PostgreSQL, MS SQL and ClickHouse database objects available in the pgCodeKeeper SQL editor.
 The list of available actions is displayed to the right of the templates list.

 DB storage